linux-chenxing/linux-chenxing.org/mercury5/index.md

 The mercury 5 family seems to be targetted at dash recorders.
 So far all of the devices that have been obtained have been running something that seems to be based on uC/OSII and not Linux.

+The mercury 5 seems to be very close to the [infinity3](/infinity3).

 # Specs

 - Probably a 800MHz Cortex A7 (Main ID register is 0x410fc075, confirms cortex A7)